jbrjake/caturlog/README.md

 * ~~I want the image view to have slightly rounded corners~~
 * ~~Icon~~
 * ~~Auto-refresh tableview when image downloads complete~~
-* Delete url from omnibar when image downloads complete
+* ~Delete url from omnibar when image downloads complete~
-* Progress indicator for download so the user knows something is happening
+* ~Progress indicator for download so the user knows something is happening~
+* Don't update table selection when the new one would be the same as the old one, to prevent jerky looking reloads
 * Validate URLs are to supported file formats (let's say .gif, .jpg, and .png)
+* When the arrangedObjects of the item entity list change (for example, when a tag is added or removed) the topmost item should be selected.
+Right now, that happens when tags are added, but not when they're deleted.
+* focus on text field at launch

 ### Version 0.6: Basic Single User Syncing ###